caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   **enable**

-    *bool*, *optional*, *default = False*
+    *bool*, *optional*, *default = True*

-    enable this segement
+    Enable segment rewind_flags.

+  **mode**

+    *{"reset_worker", "rewind_to_version"}*, *optional*, *default = reset_worker*

+    If mode = 'reset_worker' rewind to the flag version before this worker if it exists, or continue if it does not exist; if mode = 'rewind_to_version' rewind to the flag version given by 'version' and 'transfer_apply_gains_version' below.

   **version**

     *str*, *optional*, *default = auto*

     Flag version to restore.
 This is applied to the .MS file(s) identified by "label" above.
 Set to "null" to skip this rewinding step.
-If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
+If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__X' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions saved after this version will be deleted.

   **transfer_apply_gains_version**

     *str*, *optional*, *default = auto*

     Flag version to restore.
 This is applied to the .MS file(s) identified by "transfer_to_label" in the "transfer_apply_gains" section below.
 Set to "null" to skip this rewind step.
-If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
+If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__X' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions saved after this version will be deleted.